 Grierson, Ruby Isabel (1903–1940), documentary film-maker and schoolteacher, was born at the School House, Cambusbarron, Stirling, on 24 November 1903, the fifth of six daughters (there were also two sons) of Robert Morrison Grierson (1860–1928), a schoolmaster, and his wife, Jane, née Anthony (1865–1936), a former teacher who instilled into her daughters the importance of education and social service.
 The documentary film-makers John Grierson and Marion Grierson were her elder brother and younger sister respectively.
 Like her siblings, Ruby attended her father’s school in Cambusbarron and studied at the University of Glasgow.
 Following in the footsteps of her parents, she began her career as a schoolteacher, joining the English department at George Watson’s Ladies’ College, Edinburgh, in 1928.

 In 1935 Ruby began working in the film industry as an assistant on Housing Problems (1935), a landmark social documentary, which has frequently been highlighted by film historians for its powerful to-camera interviews with working-class women sharing their experiences of the daily labour and inhospitable conditions of slum housing in Stepney, London.
 Marion Grierson later spoke about how Ruby prepared the ground for interviews by getting to know the women involved and ‘rehearsing them a little bit’ (BEHP, 1989).
-Although Ruby was uncredited, her role in working with the interviewees was subsequently recognized by her contemporaries including Roger Manvell (Manvell, 247) and Paul Rotha, who emphasized her ‘ability to win people’s confidence [which] gave a spontaneity and an honesty to the “interviews”’ (Rotha, 195).
+Although Ruby was uncredited, and there aren’t extant production documents to verify her work (Haggith, 2021), her role in working with the interviewees was subsequently recognized by her contemporaries including Roger Manvell (Manvell, 247) and Paul Rotha, who emphasized her ‘ability to win people’s confidence [which] gave a spontaneity and an honesty to the “interviews”’ (Rotha, 195).

 Ruby Grierson became a respected member of documentary film teams, and was often praised as a socially conscious film-maker with strengths in working sympathetically with the subjects of her films.
 She was an assistant on Give the Kids a Break (dir.
 Donald Taylor, 1936), which promoted holiday camps set up for children living in Glasgow slums, and was described by film historian Rachael Low as ‘outstandingly spontaneous and unsentimental’ (Low, 102).
 Ruby’s film Today and Tomorrow (1936) explored the work of the National Council for Social Service (NCSS) in encouraging ideals of citizenship and community in an increasingly ‘impersonal’ Britain—in modern housing estates, depressed areas, and rural villages, and—like Housing Problems—was commended for its use of direct interviews.
 Today We Live (1937), co-directed with Ralph Bond, was also sponsored by the NCSS and covered similar themes, focusing on a group of unemployed miners in Pentre, south Wales, and a group of women in the village of South Cerney, Gloucestershire, played by non-professional actors, who set up thriving community centres in distressed industrial areas and remote villages.